-"Natural childbirth" is also closely related to the existence of midwives, who have developed in Japan in a unique way.
-Naoko Kimura examines the position of midwives and the changing attitudes toward midwives from the Meiji period to prewar times in Showa period (Kimura 2013).
-According to her, from the Meiji period to the early Showa period, midwives expected their work to be established as an authoritative profession based on the knowledge they gained from experience.
-After the war, as midwives were integrated into the medical system, midwives became deeply and strongly involved not only in the field of childbirth, but also in matters of women's reproduction in general.
-According to Kimura, midwives emphasized the significance of their existence by glorifying "motherhood" and "femininity".
-She also notes that since the mid-1950s, midwives have undergone a "qualitative change" in recommending "'elective births'" (Kimura 2013:245-246).
+Natural childbirth is also closely related to the existence of midwives, whose role has developed in Japan in a unique way.
+Naoko Kimura examines the position of midwives and changing attitudes toward them from the Meiji period (1868–1912) to prewar times (Kimura 2013).
+According to her, from the Meiji period to the early Showa period (1926–45), midwives expected their work to be recognized as an authoritative profession based on the knowledge they had acquired through experience.
+After the war, as midwives were integrated into the medical system, they became deeply and intensely involved not only in childbirth, but also in matters of women’s reproduction in general.
+According to Kimura, midwives emphasized their significance by glorifying motherhood and femininity.
+She also notes that since the mid-1950s midwives have undergone a qualitative change by recommending elective delivery (Kimura 2013:245–46).

-As the position and values of midwives in society have changed in this way, "natural childbirth" has become a focus of attention among midwives.
-In Japan, midwives are able to open midwifery clinics to handle births, but the use of drugs and medical supplies is prohibited by law.
-They are also required to transport pregnant women in some cases in partnership with hospitals.
-Therefore, the significance of midwives and midwifery clinics has been emphasized as a way to provide a "natural childbirth" that does not rely on medical care.
-Furthermore, it has been pointed out that doctors are now actively promoting "natural childbirth" as well.
-"Natural childbirth" has come to be emphasized as a mystical experience that can only be experienced by women.
+As the social position and values of midwives changed in this way, natural childbirth has become a focus of attention among them.
+In Japan, midwives can open midwifery clinics to handle births, but their use of drugs and medical supplies is prohibited by law.
+Midwives are also required to transport pregnant women in some cases in partnership with hospitals.
+Therefore, the significance of midwives and midwifery clinics has been emphasized as one way to provide women with a natural childbirth experience that does not rely on medical intervention.
+Doctors are also now actively promoting natural childbirth.
+It has also come to be viewed as a mystical experience that can be experienced only by women.

-The increased emphasis on the value of "natural childbirth" is thought to be related to the relative importance placed on the experience of a single birth, as the number of children a woman gives birth to in her lifetime decreased after the 1970s.
-Furthermore, it has been pointed out that with the decline in fertility, information about pregnancy and childbirth has been shared through books and the media, rather than among families or between parents and children.
-And in books, birth methods influenced by the New Age movement and feminism especially in the West, have been noticed and introduced to Japan as well.
-It has been pointed out that the spread of "natural childbirth" in Japan since the 1980s is due to a combination of circumstances.
+The increased emphasis on the value of natural childbirth is thought to be related to the relative importance placed on the experience of each birth, as the number of children a woman gives birth to in her lifetime has decreased since the 1970s.
+It has also been suggested that along with the decline in the birthrate, information about pregnancy and childbirth has begun being shared through books and the media rather than among families or between parents and children.
+In books, birth methods influenced by the New Age movement and feminism (particularly in the West) have attracted attention and been introduced to Japan.
+Thus, the growing popularity of natural childbirth in Japan since the 1980s has been attributed to a combination of circumstances.

-What, then, is the significance of the growing emphasis on the sanctity of "natural childbirth" and its emergence in society as a new trend?
-In order to clarify these questions, I used the National Diet Library search system (NDL online) to search for books with the keywords "natural" and "childbirth" in their titles.
-In order to check for differences in the characteristics of books by period, I divided the search into four periods of the decade, from the 1980s to the 2010s.
-Specialized medical books and works on cultural anthropology, ethnography, and feminist studies were excluded from the results of the search.
-The results revealed that 7 books on "natural childbirth" were published in the 1980s, 6 in the 1990s, 19 between 2000 and 2009, and 6 between 2010 and 20195.
-A total of 38 books on "natural childbirth" were published in Japan, including 7 books published abroad and translated and introduced in Japan6.
+What, then, is the significance of the growing emphasis on the sanctity of natural childbirth and its emergence as a new trend in society?
+To elucidate these issues, I used the National Diet Library’s search system (NDL Online) to search for Japanese books with the keywords “natural” and “childbirth” in their titles.
+To identify differences in the characteristics of these books over time, I divided the search into four ten-year periods, from the 1980s to the 2010s.
+Specialized medical books and works on cultural anthropology, ethnography, or feminist studies were excluded from the search results.
+The results revealed that 7 books on natural childbirth were published in the 1980s, 6 in the 1990s, 19 between 2000 and 2009, and 6 between 2010 and 2019.5 A total of 38 books on natural childbirth were published in Japan in this period, including 7 translations of foreign books.6